rohithanc/cne-sfia2-brief/README.md

     - The same IAM user makes the Node Group, with AmazonEKSWorkerNodePolicy, AmazonEC2ContainerRegistryReadOnly and AmazonEKS_CNI_Policy attached
     - AWS CLI and kubectl were installed

+## Manual Development
+Processes and Commands that needed to be performed manually
+  - running Terraform and Ansible
+  - ssh-keygen to create public keys for the VMs and insert them into other VMs in order to allow access
+  - providing the Jenkins user with no password needed access by running ***sudo visudo*** and entering ***Jenkins ALL(ALL:ALL) NO PASSWD:ALL)
+  - adding the environmental variables to the testing
+  - logging into Jenkins
+  - getting the External IP from ***kubectl get svc*** command and accessing it via the browser

 ## Testing
 The tests were run with the Jenkins pipeline and took place in a PyTest VM specifically made in Terraform for conducting tests.